Skip to main content

 2 mentions Positive Neutral Negative

-Players report a profound emotional experience with the game, highlighting its ability to evoke a wide range of feelings in a single session.
-While some express frustration over the challenge hindering their progress, many find the emotional depth to be breathtaking and impactful.
+Players report a profound emotional experience, with one reviewer highlighting the game's ability to evoke a wide range of feelings in a single session.
+However, some also express frustration with the challenge level, feeling it hinders their sense of progress.
+Overall, the emotional impact of the game is described as breathtaking and deeply resonant.

 • “Never before has a single video game made me feel so many emotions in one sitting, and it is simply breathtaking to say the least.”